 Tick Myth: Doxycycline should be withheld in children less than 8 years old who have suspected RMSF/Erlichiosis/Anaplasmosis

 While doxcycline can be used to treat most tick born infections including RMSF, Erlichiosis, Anaplasmosis, Lyme Disease, Tick borne Relapsing Fever (TBRF), and STARI (Southern Tick Associated Rash Illness), most practitioners have concern regarding the staining of teeth associated with its use in those less than 8 years old.
 As per the CDC and the American Academy of Pediatrics Committee on Infectious Diseases, unlike older tetracyclines, the recommended dose and duration of medication needed to treat RMSF has not been shown to cause staining of permanent teeth, even when five courses are given before year eight.
 Use of antibiotics other than doxycycline increases the risk of patient death from both RMSF and Erlichiosis.
 Thus, if you suspect RMSF/Erlichiosis/Anaplasmosis, initiate doxcycline therapy irrespective of age.
-In contrast, Lyme/STARI and TBRF can be treated with alternative medications in children less than 8 years old – specifically, Amoxicillin (50mg/kg PO q8h x 14-21 days) and PCN V (25-50 mg/kg/d – max 500mg/dose PO divided in 4 doses x 7 days) or PCN-G (25000-50000 IU/kg/d IV divided in 4 doses x 7 days), respectively.
+In contrast, Lyme/STARI and TBRF can be treated with alternative medications in children less than 8 years old – specifically, Amoxicillin (50mg/kg PO q8h x 14-21 days) and PCN V (25-50 mg/kg/d – max 500mg/dose PO divided in 4 doses x 7 days) or PCN-G (25000-50000 IU/kg/d IV divided in 4 doses x 7 days), re

 West Nile Virus